minokar/statcast/README.md

 1. `/setmode 1`: Enables the combo point mode.
 1. `/setmode 2`: Enables the energy mode.
 1. `/setmode 3`: Enables the rage mode.
+1. `/setmode 4`: Enables the mode indicating when your character is in combat.

 # Caveats